 Have you ever been lucky enough to watch a race at Silverstone?
 If not, there’s plenty of time for you to make that change.
 In the meantime, here’s a stack of fun facts about Silverstone to keep in mind before you visit!

 The first motor races which took place there were hosted by a group of car enthusiasts – using bales of hay as markers!
 That was all the way back in 1947.

 4. It became a race track out of necessity!

 The RAC (Royal Automobile Club) selected Silverstone as a race track when other nearby facilities at Donnington Park and Crystal Palace were being used by the military for storage.

-Chosen by the RAC, Brown was given only eight weeks to pull together the format and layout of the track, including pit stops and a small administration center, for the first ever F1 race.
+Chosen by the RAC, Brown was given only eight weeks to pull together the format and layout of the track, including pit stops and a small administrative center, for the first-ever F1 race.